Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Problem Setup

 \subsection{Inferential Goals}

 Given observations $\{(y_i, \mat{X}_i)\}_{i=1}^n$, where $y_i \in \{1, \ldots, \numalt\}$ is the observed choice and $\mat{X}_i$ represents the covariates, we seek to estimate the parameter vector, $\param$.
 This parameter vector includes both the coefficients affecting deterministic utilities and additional parameters governing the scale matrix.
+The (averaged) log-likelihood function is